-Voice Over Actor and writer, Caroline Turner Cole explores the when, why and purpose of buy-out and usage fees for voice over.
+Caroline Turner Cole explores the subject of buy-outs and usage fees for voice-over work.

 - usage fees

 - basic session fees (BSF)

 It's a lot to tackle, so we'll do a fair amount of skating over the surface.

 When hiring voice-over talent, it's essential to understand that there are usually two distinct types of fees involved:

 - Basic Session Fees

 Basic Session Fees

 Essentially, a Basic Session Fee (also known throughout the industry as the BSF, Scale or simply the “session fee”) compensates artists for the time they spend creating the product.